Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: Background and Related Work

-DID is a concept that has been gaining attention in recent years as a method of managing and protecting digital identity in a decentralized manner.
-DID is a unique identifier that can be used to create a verifiable, reliable, and tamper-proof digital identity, which is free from control by a central authority.
+DID, gaining attention in recent years, is a method for managing and protecting digital identity in a decentralized manner \cite{avellaneda2019decentralized, bai2022decentralized}.
+It employs a unique identifier to create a verifiable, reliable, and tamper-proof digital identity, which is independent of control by any central authority.

-A key of feature DID is the distribution of ownership and control of digital identity across multiple parties, as opposed to being controlled by a single organization or entity.
-This is facilitated through the use of blockchain technology, which provides a distributed and transparent mechanism for managing identity and transactions.
+One crucial feature of DID is the distribution of ownership and control of digital identities across multiple parties, counteracting the control typically held by a single organization or legal entity.
+This distribution is possible thanks to blockchain technology, providing a distributed, transparent mechanism for managing identities and transactions.
+Within this framework, privacy stands out as one of DID's most significant aspects.
+Specifically, unlike traditional identity management systems where central authorities collect and store personal information, potentially leading to data breaches and privacy violations, DID ensures privacy by enabling individuals to manage their personal data and decide when and with whom to share.
+As a result, the data can be shared only with trusted parties when necessary.

-One of the most significant aspects of DID is its privacy features.
-Traditional identity management systems often rely on the collection and storage of personal information by central authorities, which can lead to data breaches and privacy violations.
-In contrast DID empowers individuals to control their personal data and share it only with trusted parties when necessary thereby enhancing privacy.
+In DID systems, personal information is stored in a distributed, encrypted format, presenting a higher level of privacy and security compared to conventional identity management systems.
+As the digital landscape evolves, there is a growing demand for secure, decentralized identity management solutions.
+DID is emerging as a promising solution, allowing individuals greater control over their personal information, thereby enhancing their privacy and security.

-In DID systems, personal information is stored in a distributed and encrypted format, allowing individuals to choose who they share their information with.
-This provides a higher level of privacy and security traditional identity management systems.
+Moreover, the integration of DID with verifiable credentials (VCs) offers enhanced privacy and security compared to centralized systems, granting users more control and preventing large-scale data breaches common in centralized databases.
+These features align with the core objectives and values of BCFL, which emphasizes learning within distributed environments and reinforcing individual data ownership.

-As the digital world continues to evolve, the demand for safe and decentralized identity management solutions is becoming increasingly important.
-DID is emerging as a promising solution that enables individuals to exert better control over their personal information, thereby bolstering their privacy and security.
+Notably, regarding security threats, DID with VCs can be instrumental in mitigating threats such as Sybil attacks, where malicious entities create and distribute some fake identities to compromise systems.
+Specifically, DID coupled with VC stands as a forward-looking identity authentication method suited for distributed environments, synergizing with BCFL and similar cutting-edge, advanced technologies.